hen-lou-lee/FLBot-Docs/PRIVACY_POLICY.md

 ## 3. Data Storage

-Linked account data (Discord User ID → Torn Player ID, and optionally your personal Torn API key) is stored in a local SQLite database (`links.db`) on the server hosting the Bot.
+Linked account data (Discord User ID → Torn Player ID, and optionally your personal Torn API key) and all leaderboard/tracking data are stored in a local SQLite database (`links.db`) on the server hosting the Bot.
 It is not stored in any external database or cloud service.

+Your personal API key, if provided, is protected by three independent layers of encryption:

+- **Layer 1 — SQLCipher AES-256:** The entire database file is encrypted at rest.
+Without the database passphrase, the file is unreadable binary with no visible structure.
+- **Layer 2 — Fernet (AES-128-CBC + HMAC-SHA256):** Each API key value is individually encrypted before being written to the database.
+Even with the database passphrase, raw values are still ciphertext.
+- **Layer 3 — AES-256-GCM envelope:** Each Fernet token is further wrapped with an authenticated AES-256-GCM cipher.
+Any tampering with stored values is cryptographically detected.

-Your personal API key, if provided, is stored in encrypted form (AES-256 SQLCipher + AES-128 Fernet column encryption) within this local database.
-It is accessible only to the Bot operator and is used solely to make Torn API requests on your behalf.
+All three keys are required to access a stored API key in plaintext.
+The key is accessible only to the Bot operator and is used solely to make Torn API requests on your behalf.

 Company data, employee information, and stock data retrieved via `/company` commands is fetched live from the Torn API and displayed in Discord.
 None of this data is written to the database or retained after the command response is sent.